 Wine to try: A Limited Release wine exclusively sold at the cellar door.

-Cellar door: Groups of 8 or more can enjoy a 30-minute tasting for $10 per person.
+Cellar door: 30-minute tastings for groups of 8 or more are $10 per person.

 Barossa Valley Way, Rowland Flat; (08) 8521 3000